US allows extra COVID vaccine doses for some. Now what?

 WILL I NEED A DOCTOR’S NOTE OR A BLOOD TEST?

-The FDA didn’t require either.
-Some experts have said there should be no barriers to getting a third dose.
+The government isn’t requiring either — patients will just need to tell the vaccine provider why they’re seeking another dose.
 “We would want to make that as easy as possible,” said Dr. William Schaffner, an infectious diseases expert at Vanderbilt University.

 WHAT WILL A THIRD DOSE COST?